-There may be instances where suspension with pay is necessary while investigations are carried out and/or pending a disciplinary hearing.
-This may be, for example, where there are reasonable grounds for concern that evidence may be tampered with or destroyed, or witnesses coerced before the disciplinary hearing, or if it is believed there is a potential risk to the Academy, other employees, students or third parties in allowing the employee to remain at work.
-Suspension may also be considered if it is felt your presence at work may hinder the investigation.
+There may be instances where suspension is necessary while investigations are carried out and/or pending a disciplinary hearing.
+This may be, for example, where there are reasonable grounds for concern that evidence may be tampered with or destroyed, or witnesses coerced before the disciplinary hearing, or if it is believed there is a potential risk to the Academy Trust, other employees, students or third parties in allowing the employee to remain at work.
+Suspension may also be considered if it is felt that the employee's presence at work may hinder the investigation.

-This suspension is not a punishment or a form of disciplinary action and does not indicate that that the Academy has pre-judged the matter under investigation.
+Suspension is not intended to be a form of punishment or a form of disciplinary action and does not indicate that that the Academy Trust has pre-judged the matter under investigation.

 The suspension will be for no longer than is necessary to investigate the allegations and we will confirm the arrangements to you in writing.
-While suspended you should not visit the Academy's premises or contact any pupils or staff, unless you have been authorised to do so by a named contact.
+While suspended you should not visit the Academy Trust's premises or contact any students or staff, unless you have been authorised to do so by the person named as your contact during this time who may be the Principal, your Line Manager or the Personnel Officer.

-If an employee is suspended for any reason, they will be given a named contact to provide effective support throughout the suspension.
+If an employee is suspended for any reason, they will be given a named contact at the outset of their suspension to provide effective support throughout the suspension.

-During suspension, employees will continue to receive their full basic salary and benefits.
+During any period of suspension, employees will continue to receive their full basic salary and benefits.

-During any period of suspension, the employee's contractual duties to the Academy (whether express or implied) remain in force and enforceable, except that they are not required to attend work.
+During any period of suspension, the employee's contractual duties to the Academy Trust (whether express or implied) remain in force and enforceable, except that they are not required to attend work.

-It is likely that the staff member will be suspended, for a full investigation to take place if an allegation is made that a staff member has:
+It is likely that the staff member will be suspended to allow a full investigation to take place if an allegation is made that a staff member has: